gimbalabs/kustomize-dandelion/ARGO_CD.md

 ## Access ArgoCD

 ArgoCD requires username and password authentication.
-By default, at the moment of deploying ArgoCD for the first time, ArgoCD sets the password to the full pod name of the argocd-server.
-You can easily find it by issueing:
+By default, at the moment of deploying ArgoCD for the first time, ArgoCD sets the password to the full pod name of the `argocd-server`.
+You can easily find it by issuing:

 ```bash
 kubectl get po -n argocd